 - Siem Reap is very safe.
 I saw a lot of police officers patrolling around most of the attractions.
 People are generally very nice and most of the people I met speak good english.

-- If you are looking for a 3G SIM card, try Hello by Smart or Telcom (my driver recommended this).
+- If you are looking for a 3G SIM card, try Smart or Telcom (my driver recommended this).
 When you arrive at the airport there will be several booths for you to buy 3G SIM cards at a very cheap price.
 There will be people to help you activate right on the spot or you can activate manually by following the english instructions on their websites.

 - I hired a car with a driver for 45 USD for a whole day trip from Angkor Wat Tour.
 The car is very good with air condition and free drinks.
 If you do not want to deal with touts and scams, this is a good way to see Siem Reap in short amount of time.

 - The hotel I stayed was also very good.
 Everything works in the room, and the price is super cheap.
 They also offer free ride and pickup to the night market/airport as well.